Division and Competences Explained

 Local government in city districts

 Bratislava is divided into seventeen city boroughs for the purposes of self-government.
 These boroughs are legal entities which manage entrusted property and financial resources under the conditions laid down by the Bratislava Act and the Statute of the Capital City.
-Each borough has its own mayor, local council and local authority.
+Each borough has its own mayor, local council and municipal office.

 Members of the local council are elected by the citizens of the borough in direct elections for a four-year term.
 The number of local council members in each borough is determined by the local council before the elections.
 In boroughs with up to 3000 inhabitants (Devín, Záhorská Bystrica, Jarovce, Rusovce, and Čunovo), there are between nine and thirteen members in each local council.
 In boroughs with up to 20,000 inhabitants (Vrakuňa, Vajnory, Lamač and Devínska Nová Ves), the number of members in each local council ranges from eleven to thirty.
 In boroughs with more than 20,000 inhabitants (Staré Mesto, Ružinov, Podunajské Biskupice, Nové Mesto, Rača, Dúbravka, Karlova Ves and Petržalka), the number of members in each local council is between thirty-one and sixty.